steevedeadpool/steevedeadpool/README.md

 - 👋 Hi, I’m @steevedeadpool
 - 👀 I’m interested in ...
 Minecraft development
 - 🌱 I’m currently learning ... kotlin
-- 💞️ I’m looking to collaborate on ... js
+- 💞️ I’m looking to collaborate on ... js, kotlin
 - 📫 How to reach me ...
 Discord : STEEVEDEADPOOL

 <!---